TX to Ae

 R² + (X+Xp

-The effect of a reactance Xp in parallel with an impedance Z=R+jX may also be considered as the effect of a susceptance Bp=-1/Xp in paralell with an admittance Y=G+jB, in which case:
+The effect of a reactance Xp in parallel with an impedance Z=R+jX can also be considered as the effect of a susceptance Bp=-1/Xp in paralell with an admittance Y=G+jB, in which case:

 Y' = G +j(B + Bp)